 For Strings it basically depends on how much time I’ve got to write the score, because string libraries tend to fall into two categories… ones that are quick to work with and get instant results, and those that need to be worked at, crafted, but after that time and effort can sound incredibly realistic.
 An example of this is VSL’s Dimension Strings, which, because of the versatility of individual player mic control, ensemble size and articulation choice, means that it can sound amazing but you HAVE to put the time in, to work with it, to get those results.
 A great library but NOT an instant fix.

-The Spitfire Audio libraries on the other hand are unbelievably playable… straight out of the box… right under your fingers.
+The Spitfire Audio libraries, on the other hand, are unbelievably playable… straight out of the box… right under your fingers.
 With a few key switches you have instant string ensemble and their answer to scale is 3 different libraries… Sacconi Quartet, Chamber Strings, and Mural Symphonic Strings.
 Each sound completely different (as different as real ensemble sizes do) but each have enough articulations and variable mic techniques to keep anyone happy.
 These recently have been my first port of call for Strings Ensembles… especially Mural.

-In terms of solo string libraries (as in solo players… not wanting to create a natural cohesive string quartet sound), there are two libraries that stand out… Best Service Emotional Cello and Chris Hein’s Solo Violin…. both of these achieve the almost unachieveable of being able to convince the listener that it’s a real instrument (in the right mix, with the right arrangement) and, in the case of the Chris Hein violin, with incredible ease.
+In terms of solo string libraries (as in solo players… not wanting to create a natural cohesive string quartet sound), there are two libraries that stand out… Best Service Emotional Cello and Chris Hein’s Solo Violin…. both of these achieve the almost unachievable of being able to convince the listener that it’s a real instrument (in the right mix, with the right arrangement) and, in the case of the Chris Hein violin, with incredible ease.
 Both amazing libraries.
 A quick mention should also go to Cinesamples Tina Guo Legato cello library… which CAN sound incredible and is very playable but is very much a one trick pony…. but a great trick all the same!!!

-Pendle Poucher – Pendle has written, produced and performed soundtracks for every major UK TV station and has worked for 10 years as sound designer and composer for award winning theatre company DreamThinkSpeak devising amongst others a 32 channel soundtrack for their radical reworking of Hamlet “The Rest is Silence” in 2012.
+Pendle Poucher – Pendle has written, produced and performed soundtracks for every major UK TV station and has worked for 10 years as sound designer and composer for award-winning theatre company DreamThinkSpeak devising amongst others a 32 channel soundtrack for their radical reworking of Hamlet “The Rest is Silence” in 2012.
 He’s also the founder of SoundDust, producing strange and beautiful instruments for Kontakt, Maschine and more.

-“Spitfire EVO grids is great for quickly creating really nice textured and evolving stringy back drops, to which I usually add my own scratchy layers of bowed strings from electric guitars, cigar box guitars, one string cello etc.”
+“Spitfire EVO grids is great for quickly creating really nice textured and evolving stringy backdrops, to which I usually add my own scratchy layers of bowed strings from electric guitars, cigar box guitars, one string cello etc.”

 Jason Graves – an American television, film, and video game music composer.
 His works include the musical scores for Dead Space, Alpha Protocol, Tomb Raider, The Order: 1886, Until Dawn, Evolve and Far Cry Primal.